bookiza/doccoli-jekyll/README.md

 ### Plugins

-Bubblin-jekyll comes preinstalled with the [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin to make sure your website gets the most useful meta tags.
+doccoli-jekyll comes preinstalled with the [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage

 ### Customization

-To override the default structure and style of bubblin-jekyll, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from minima gem folder to `<yoursite>/_includes` and start editing that file.
+To override the default structure and style of doccoli-jekyll, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file. e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from minima gem folder to `<yoursite>/_includes` and start editing that file.

 The site's default CSS has now moved to a new place within the gem itself, [`assets/main.scss`](assets/main.scss).
 To **override the default CSS**, the file has to exist at your site source.
 Do either of the following:
 - Create a new instance of `main.scss` at site source.
   - Create a new file `main.scss` at `<your-site>/assets/`
   - Add the frontmatter dashes, and
-  - Add `@import "bubblin-jekyll";`, to `<your-site>/assets/main.scss`
+  - Add `@import "doccoli-jekyll";`, to `<your-site>/assets/main.scss`
   - Add your custom CSS.
 - Download the file from this repo
   - Create  a new file `main.scss` at `<your-site>/assets/`
   - Copy the contents at [assets/main.scss](assets/main.scss) onto the `main.scss` you just created, and edit away!
-- Copy directly from Bubblin-Jekyll gem
+- Copy directly from doccoli-jekyll gem
-  - Go to your local bubblin-jekyll gem installation directory ( run `bundle show bubblin-jekyll` to get the path to it ).
+  - Go to your local doccoli-jekyll gem installation directory ( run `bundle show doccoli-jekyll` to get the path to it ).
   - Copy the `assets/` folder from there into the root of `<your-site>`
   - Change whatever values you want, inside `<your-site>/assets/main.scss`